The Louisville and Wadley Railroad

 From Wadley, the line extended through Gibson Junction, Moxley, Aldreds and into Louisville.

-Thanks to Julian Finley for contributing information about this route.
+Thanks to Julian Finley for contributing information.

 I was down that way in 2006 and Billy Gibson had a Southern 1004 SW1 built in 1950 and had an engine change in 1960 still in operating condition which I have pictures of.The Georgia Department of Transportation still list the L&W to have 10 mile of operational track in 2008 which we no different.
 The L&W does have many box cars leased under the L&W name.
 When I was down there a L&W box car on the L&W Y track runs into the Norfolk and Southern track.
 I am guessing the Billy still uses the old SW1 to move his train cars around.
 If you would like I can provide pictures or this locomotive.

 The owner, Billy Gibson, adamantly refuses to let anyone photograph his locomotive, or the line.
 Though the portions are marked "abandoned" from what I gather the taxes are still paid on it, so out of service might be a better term.
 The short two mile section of the line serves a handful of companies, with the biggest customer being a tractor supply company in Wadley.
 Anyone found in or around the line photographing the locomotive or tracks, are subject to being questioned and possibly arrested.

 I dont believe the comments about the line still being active are correct, there is no 2 mile section of track still in service, the only thing still usable is the one remaining stretch of the wye.
 From looking at recent google streetview images the unit and a boxcar are parked behind a gate on the wye and the track is heavily overgrown and impassable by the next crossing a block up.